Zamir White: College career

 White redshirted his true freshman season after suffering a second torn ACL during summer training camp.
-White scored the first touchdown of his college career on September 7, 2019 against Murray State in an eight carry, 72 yard effort in a 63-17 win.
+White scored the first touchdown of his college career on September 7, 2019, against Murray State in an eight carry, 72 yard effort in a 63–17 win.
 He rushed for a season high 92 yards and one touchdown on 18 carries against Baylor in the 2020 Sugar Bowl.
 White finished his redshirt freshman season with 408 yards and three touchdowns on 78 carries with two receptions for 20 yards.
 In the shortened 2020 season, White was Georgia's leading rusher with 779 yards and 11 touchdowns on 144 carries.
 In 2021, White again led all Georgia running backs—a platoon that included James Cook, Kenny McIntosh, and Kendall Milton—with 856 yards and 11 touchdowns on 160 carries.
-On January 14, 2022, White declared for the 2022 NFL Draft.
+On January 14, 2022, White declared for the 2022 NFL draft.

+Statistics

 Professional career

-White was selected in the fourth round (122nd overall) by the Las Vegas Raiders in the 2022 NFL Draft.
+White was selected in the fourth round (122nd overall) by the Las Vegas Raiders in the 2022 NFL draft.
 On June 8, 2022, White signed his rookie contract for the Raiders.
+As a rookie, White appeared in 14 games and had 17 carries for 70 yards.

+2023

+White made his first career start in Week 15 of the 2023 season against the Los Angeles Chargers after starter Josh Jacobs was ruled out due to an injury.
+In the game, he rushed 17 times for 69 yards and his first career touchdown.
+In the following game against the Chiefs, he had 22 carries for 145 yards in the 20–14 victory.
+In Week 18 against the Broncos, he had 25 carries for 112 yards in the 27–14 victory.
+In the 2023 season, he appeared in all 17 games and made four starts.
+He finished with 104 carries for 451 yards and one touchdown.

+2024

+In Week 9, White recorded his first touchdown of the season in the 41-24 loss against the Cincinnati Bengals.
+In Week 11, White suffered a quadricep injury in the 34-19 loss against the Miami Dolphins.
+He missed Week 12's matchup against Denver Broncos and Week 13's matchup against Kansas City Chiefs.
+On December 10, the Las Vegas Raiders placed White on injured reserve, ending his season.